Kansas Layoffs — June 2021

 |---|---|---|---|---|

-The largest notice was filed by Chewy, Inc at its Edgerton facility, reporting 162 affected workers.
-Chewy, Inc followed with 0 workers.
+Leading the list was Chewy at its Edgerton facility, reporting 162 affected workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.